-On November 30, 2012, the Board approved an amendment to the grant subject to the \$5.00 per share closing price condition that had been awarded to E. Randall Chestnut, Chairman, Chief Executive Officer and President of the Company.
-With the closing price condition having been met for this award, the grant was amended to provide for the immediate vesting of 62,000 of the 75,000 shares awarded in order to preserve the deductibility of the associated compensation expense by the Company for income tax purposes.
-As a result of the acceleration of the vesting, the Company recognized the remaining compensation expense associated with the 62,000 shares vested of \$99,000 during fiscal year 2013, which amount would otherwise have been recognized by the Company ratably through July 29, 2015.
-To satisfy the income tax withholding obligations that arose from the vesting of the non-vested stock, Mr. Chestnut surrendered 26,319 shares to the Company, and the Company paid \$153,000 to the appropriate taxing authorities on his behalf.
+On November 5, 2013 and November 30, 2012, the Board approved amendments to the grant subject to the \$5.00 per share closing price condition that had been awarded to E. Randall Chestnut, Chairman, Chief Executive Officer and President.
+With the closing price condition having been met for this award, the original grant of 75,000 shares was amended to provide for the immediate vesting of 13,000 shares on November 5, 2013 and 62,000 shares on November 30, 2012.
+The vesting of these awards was accelerated in order to preserve the deductibility of the associated compensation expense by the Company for income tax purposes.
+As a result of the acceleration of the vesting, the Company recognized the remaining compensation expense associated with the 13,000 and 62,000 shares vested of \$14,000 and \$99,000, respectively, during the three-month periods ended December 29, 2013 and December 30, 2012, respectively.
+These amounts would otherwise have been recognized by the Company ratably through July 29, 2015.
+To satisfy the income tax withholding obligations that arose from the vesting of the shares, Mr. Chestnut surrendered to the Company 6,234 shares on November 5, 2013 and 26,319 shares on November 30, 2012, and the Company paid \$47,000 and \$153,000, respectively, to the appropriate taxing authorities on his behalf at such times.